histogrammar/histogrammar-docs/specification/index.md

      {"w": 30.0, "v": "two"}]}}
 ```

-# Second kind: pass to sub-aggregators based on data
+# Second kind: pass to different sub-aggregators based on values seen in data

 ## **Bin:** regular binning for histograms